 Public developer applications for sellers: Public developer applications for sellers are publicly available to other organizations and are authorized by sellers.
 Sellers must use OAuth via the Selling Partner Appstore authorization workflow or the website authorization workflow to authorize your application.
 Your seller application has a default limit of 25 OAuths while the application is unlisted (not available on the Selling Partner Appstore).
 After your application is listed on the Selling Partner Appstore, your application is able to add unlimited authorizations.

 Public developer applications for vendors: Public developer applications for vendors are publicly available to other organizations and are authorized by vendors.
 Vendors must use Oauth via the website authorization workflow to authorize your application.
 There is no limit on the number of vendor OAuths that you can have on your public application.
 Your public application (seller or vendor) has a default limit of 10 self-authorizations that may be used for internal testing of your application with different test accounts.
 Your Selling Partner customers must use OAuth to authorize your application.

 You can not add authorizations to an application after it reaches the maximum authorization limit.
 We recommend that you review all current authorizations and remove one or more authorizations from the applications in order to add a new authorization.
 Limits may vary depending on the Selling Partner type.
 Refer to the Authorization limit summary table below for more information.

 |Public (listed)||10||Seller: Unlimited |

 Vendor: Not applicable

-Sign into Seller Central using the credentials that you used to register as a developer.
+Sign into Seller Central using your developer credentials and navigate to Develop Apps.